NAME

 ’ is supplied as an option, the warning message is read from the standard input.

 At shutdown time a message is written to the system log, containing the time of shutdown, the person who initiated the shutdown and the reason.
-Corresponding signal is then sent to launchd(8) to respectively halt, reboot or bring the system down to single-user state (depending on the above options).
+The corresponding signal is then sent to launchd(8) to respectively halt, reboot or bring the system down to single-user state (depending on the above options).
+The time of the shutdown and the warning message are placed in /var/run/nologin and should be used to inform the users about when the system will be back up and why it is going down (or anything else).

 A scheduled shutdown can be canceled by killing the